csaid/csaid.github.io/_posts/2020-12-26-two-things-that-confused-me-about-cross-entropy.md

 Notice that the meaning of $$p$$ has been reversed!
 In information theory, it is the true distribution.
 In machine learning, it is the approximating distribution.

-There is a key difference between generic information theory and machine learning applications.
+This points to a key difference between generic information theory and machine learning applications.
 In information theory, the target distribution $$p$$ is a probability distribution where the probability mass can be distributed broadly over the classes.
 In machine learning, the target distribution $$y$$ has all of its mass allocated to a known label.

 ### Multiple classes vs multiple trials